Salomondiei08/KOSPI_index_prediction/README.md

    VITE_REPORTS_BASE=../reports npm run dev   # open the printed localhost port (5173 by default)
    ```
    The dashboard reads `reports/` directly.
 For deploys (e.g., Vercel), the `prebuild` script copies `../reports` into `dashboard/public/reports`, so `/reports/*` is served statically.
 It shows metrics, recent predictions, residuals, and the Dec 1–5 2025 outlook.
+   If building from CI (e.g., Vercel) without running `python main.py`, commit `dashboard/public/reports/*` so the dashboard always has data.

 ## Docker
 ```bash